 Featuring the latest take on Ford’s kinetic design language, the new Territory is instantly recognizable as a member of the Blue Oval’s expanding vehicle family and according to the automaker it provides a glimpse into the future of its global SUV styling.
-We can clearly see influences from the new 2011 Ford Explorer
+We can clearly see influences from the new 2011 Ford Explorer, especially in the tail lamps, as well as a 2012 Focus-inspired front air dam.

 As mentioned, this is the second-generation Ford Territory SUV, which has been fully designed and engineered in Australia.
 It is powered by the same 4.0-liter straight-six that appears in the Falcon sedan or an optional turbodiesel engine.
 A high-performance turbocharged version of the gasoline model should be released further down the track.